 - New development in an area presently undeveloped and economic factors which may influence development.
 The site is currently undeveloped though it has been disturbed.
 The proposed use is consistent with the General Industrial (GI) zone. - Extension of roadways and other transportation facilities.
-Future roadway and infrastructure connections will serve the proposed project site only. - Extension of infrastructure and other improvements.
-The installation of any new utility lines will not lead to subsequent offsite development since these utility connections will serve the site only.

-- Major off-site public projects (treatment plants, etc.).
+The site has been developed and no expansion is planned. - Extension of infrastructure and other improvements.
+The only infrastructure improvements proposed by the project include two streetlights and one trash enclosure which would be used for the project site only.
+It is unlikely two streetlights located on Hercules Street, which has already been developed and mainly illuminates a section of road between the project site and already developed properties, would contribute to substantial unplanned growth. - Major off-site public projects (treatment plants, etc.).
 The project's increase in demand for utility services can be accommodated without the construction or expansion of landfills, water treatment plants, or wastewater treatment plants. - The removal of housing requiring replacement housing elsewhere.
 The site does not contain any housing units.
 As a result, no replacement housing will be required. - Additional population growth leading to increased demand for goods and services.
-The project will result in an increase in employment.
-The proposed project is anticipated to employ 10 to 20 individuals onsite at any given time.
-The onsite employees' functions are limited to business transactions, site maintenance, and equipment operations/maintenance.
-This number of new employees can be accommodated by the local labor market. - Short-term growth-inducing impacts related to the project's construction.
+The project will not result in an increase in employment.
+The project site has already been developed as a trucking facility and no additional building footprint or area would be added. - Short-term growth-inducing impacts related to the project's construction.
 The project will result in temporary employment during the construction phase.